Horticulture Presentations

 Presentation Topic List (for Adult Programming)

-Gourd-geous Viny Veg
+Gourd-Geous Viny Veg

 Cucumbers, squash, pumpkins and gourds are very popular crops to grow in the home garden.
 Join us for an engaging gardening presentation designed to help you successfully grow your viny vegetables this year.
 Learn how to choose the best crops, prepare the ideal planting site, care for your crops throughout the growing season, and tackle challenges like weeds, pests, and diseases with integrated management strategies.
 Whether you’re a seasoned gardener or just starting out, this presentation will equip you with the knowledge and skills to cultivate healthy, productive vine crops.